cbdevnet/midimonster/backends/maweb.md

 at low latency.
 A lower input interval value will produce data with lower latency, at the cost of network & CPU usage.
 Higher values will make the input "step" more, but will not consume as many CPU cycles and network bandwidth.

-This backend is currently in active development.
-It therefore has some limitations:

-* It outputs a lot of debug information
-* Command line events are sent, but I'm not sure they're being handled yet
+Command line events are sent, but I'm not sure they're being handled yet.
-* For the dot2, currently only the Core & F-Wings are supported for input from the console, not the B-Wings